jmackey-astro/pion-docs/docs/source/python.rst

 All of these modules can also be installed through pip if you prefer: :code:`$ pip install 'python-module'`

-And of course you need to have the lastest version of the PION_Python repoitory oulled to your desktop!
+And of course you need to have the lastest version of the PION_Python repository pulled to your desktop!

 .. _use_python: